osaxma/dart_types/README.md

     ```console
     dart_types mermaid --path /path/to/flutter/sdk/packages/flutter/lib --code -ignore-privates --type StatelessWidget
     ```
+> [!NOTE]
+>
-    > Note: For large packages such as Flutter, it's recommended to specify a type otherwise the graph will be enormous
+> For large projects such as Flutter, it's recommended to either specify a type or a small set of libraries, otherwise the graph will be enormous
-    >       and may take forever to produce the graph, if ever.
+> and will take forever to generate.
 - Produces the code to the following mermaid graph:

     ```mermaid